Global Trade & Tariffs

 Key Takeaways

-“Having clarity on tariff policy is essential for terminal operators making long-term investment decisions in our nation’s ports,” NAWE President Carl Bentzel stated in a release.
-His words carry weight.
-The organization represents an industry grappling with massive capital deployment decisions, and uncertainty is the enemy of good investment.
+“Having clarity on tariff policy is essential for terminal operators making long-term investment decisions in our nation’s ports,” NAWE President Carl Bentzel said in a release.
+“Uncertainty risks delaying projects that are vital to maintaining the efficiency of the U.S. supply chain.”

 🧬 Related Insights